ICanBoogie/ActiveRecord/README.md

 An active record is an object-oriented representation of a record in a database.
-Usually, the table columns are its public properties and it is not unusual that getters/setters and business logic methods are implemented by an active record class.
+Usually, the table columns are its public properties and it is not unusual that getters/setters and business logic methods are implemented by its class.

+The model managing the record needs to be specified when the instance is created.
+It can be specified through the `__construct` method as a model identifier or a [Model][] instance, or by defining the `MODEL_ID` constant, which is the favorite method since it can be easily introspected.

 ```php
 <?php